John Wheelwright: Exeter

 Following the events of the Antinomian Controversy, some families went north with Wheelwright into the Province of New Hampshire, and others went south with the Hutchinsons to Aquidneck Island.
 With some loyal friends, Wheelwright removed to the Piscataqua region about 50 mi north of Boston and spent the severe winter of 1637 to 1638 at Squamscott.
-Following the winter, he purchased the rights of the Indian sagamore of Wehanownouit and his son, and founded the town of Exeter, New Hampshire on 3 April 1638.
+Following the winter, he purchased the rights of the Indian sagamore of Wehanownouit and his son, and founded the town of Exeter, New Hampshire, on 3 April 1638.
 His wife, children, and mother-in-law left Mount Wollaston to reach the embryo settlement at about this time.
-About 20 married men were there by spring 1638, about half of whom had ties with Wheelwright back in Lincolnshire, England.
+About 20 married men were there by spring 1638, roughly half of whom had had ties with Wheelwright back in Lincolnshire, England.

 Almost immediately a house of worship was built with Wheelwright as the pastor.
 The need of a government soon became apparent, and in 1640 a combination (governing agreement) was drawn up by Wheelwright and signed by himself, the members of the church, and other area inhabitants.
 By contrast to the turmoils that infected the settlement at Aquidneck, Wheelwright's Exeter community began smoothly.